Grand Canyon National Park, Arizona

 Description: AQAPSR

-The Arizona Department of Environmental Quality (ADEQ) has extended
+The Arizona Department of Environmental Quality (ADEQ) has issued a

-an Ozone High Pollution Advisory for the Phoenix Metro Area through
+Ozone High Pollution Advisory for the Phoenix Metro Area Today and

 This means that forecast weather conditions combined with existing